 This project involves resurfacing and related work on Route 6 for approximately 10 miles and will also include multi-modal accommodations to connect to the Route 6 at Main Street intersection project.
-This design and construction of this pavement preservation project is being coordinated with the Route 6 at Main Street TIP project and the DCR Cape Cod Rail Trail Extension project.
+This design and construction of this pavement preservation project is being coordinated with the Route 6 at Main Street TIP project.